 Other excellent leadership development programs are available to MSU Extension employees.
-More information about each can be found at the websites below, or view an overview of all leadership opportunities to see a comparison and links to the nomination process.
+More information about each can be found at the websites below.

 MSU Extension provides funding to a limited number of participants for leadership opportunities.
-You can nominate yourself or others for consideration for these awards.
-You also should speak with your supervisor about your interest in these programs, and how they fit into your career plan.
+You should speak with your supervisor about your interest in these programs, and how they fit into your career plan.
 There is an addition process to apply for MSU Extension financial support for these programs which entails a preliminary nomination and vetting process.
 Contact Anne Baker for details.

 - National Extension Leadership Development (NELD).
 Their mission is "To build leaders in Cooperative Extension at all levels and provide them with the vision, courage, and tools to lead in a changing world.
 Nominate yourself or someone else for the NELD Leadership program.